roapi/roapi/README.md

 ### GraphQL query interface

-To query tables through GraphQL, send the query through `POST` request to `/api/graphql` endpoint.
+To query tables using GraphQL, send the query through `POST` request to `/api/graphql` endpoint.

 GraphQL query interface supports the same set of operators supported by REST